 Multiple transportation options

-GRR serves the city and its air passengers exceptionally well: It was hailed as North America’s Best Airport of 2 to 5 Million Passengers in the 2024 Airport Service Quality Awards presented by the Airports Council International World.
-GRR also took home awards for Most Dedicated Staff, Easiest Airport Journey, Cleanest Airport and Most Enjoyable Airport.
+GRR serves the city and its air passengers exceptionally well: For several years’ running, it’s been named North America’s Best Airport Serving 2-5 Million Passengers by Airports Council International.
+GRR has also taken home awards for Most Dedicated Staff, Easiest Airport Journey, Cleanest Airport and Most Enjoyable Airport.

-GRR is just a 20-minute drive from our downtown convention neighborhood, another time- and money-saving benefit over most larger cities.
-The compact downtown features 300+ restaurants, shops and entertainment venues within a 10-minute walk (or free bus ride) of our convention center and 13 downtown hotels.
+GRR is just a 16-minute drive from our downtown convention neighborhood, another time- and money-saving benefit over most larger cities.
+The compact downtown features 300+ shopping, dining, culture and entertainment options within a 10-minute walk (or free bus ride) of our convention center and 13 downtown hotels.

 For those who prefer not to fly, Grand Rapids is located within a day’s of drive of half the U.S. population, about halfway between Chicago and Detroit.
 It’s also serviced by Amtrak and Greyhound Bus.